The better point to merge at construction zones

 The New York Times Magazine article The Urge to Merge

 How do people handle tunnels, construction, and so on, when driving, where the number of lanes decreases?
-Some people carefully get into one of the continuing lanes and wait patiently to go through the tunnel (option 1 above).
-All this leads to aggravation and, worse, inefficiency, since the constant stop-and-go allows less traffic to flow through than a smoothly flowing system.
-This, however, is the normal procedure- cars move into one lane as soon as traffic slows.
+Some people carefully get into one of the continuing lanes and wait patiently to go through the tunnel.
+This leads to aggravation and, worse, inefficiency, since the constant stop-and-go allows less traffic to flow through than does a smoothly flowing system.
+This, however, is the normal procedure - cars move into one lane as soon as traffic slows.
 This can even be miles before the merge point, such as on busy event or holiday weekends.
 An interesting phenomenon is the situation in which a driver in the backed up lane pulls into the free lane enough to block those cars - so they don't have an unfair advantage.
 This creates a dangerous environment for drivers in both lanes.

 Results of computer simulations

 The late merge produces a statistically significant increase in throughput volume for the 3-to-1-lane closure configuration and was beneficial across all factors for this type of closure.
-For the 2-to-1 and 3-to-2 lane closure configurations, the late merge increased throughput when the percentage of heavy vehicles was large.
-Field tests showed similar trends with regard to throughput.
+The zipper merge increased throughput when the percentage of heavy vehicles was large.
 Time in queue was also reduced.

 Traffic patterns in Germany are noticeably more organized